 A human being is made up of atoms, and atoms have a lot of vacant space inside them.
 If we remove all the empty space from all the atoms in a human being, the resultant mass would be infinitesimally small.
 This means that the size of a human being, when considered in terms of the amount of space they occupy, is very small.

 How much physical space do you occupy in your house?
-What about just in your room?
+What about just in your own room?
 How many more people do you think could adjust to living in your house?
 When I say ‘adjust’, I mean how many people could you cram into your house until there’s not enough space left for a grain of sand.
-Can you think of a number?
-How about just a random guess?
+Can you venture a random guess?

 What if I told you that the entire human race… yes, all 7.3 billion of us, don’t even require a space as large as your house?
 What if I told you that the entire human race could actually fit inside a sugar cube?